 Article by Angela Davis from The Korean Food Project.
 Find out more at www.koreanfoodproject.com and @thekfoodproject

-If you like this then you might like: Unmissable Foods in Xi’an, China.
+If you liked learning about what to eat in Seoul on special occasions then you might like: Unmissable Foods in Xi’an, China.

-Travelling to Seoul soon and want to try a cooking class?
+Are you travelling to Korea and wondering what to eat in Seoul, we definitely recommend a cooking class!
 Try this Korean Cooking Class in Bukchon Hanok Village.
 We met a girl on the Cycle Osaka trip who took a cooking class in every country she traveled to.
 We were immediately inspired by her.
 Taking away a little piece of culture that you can replicate back home.